 "Schedule Consultation with Dr. Salt" is a link on PatientFusion.com's online scheduler.
 We request that only patients returning for Follow-Up Consultations use this scheduler.

 We offer phone consultations for second opinions only.
 Second opinion consultations are available during evenings and weekends, depending on Dr. Salt’s availability and include a review of records but do not include treatment.
 Phone consultations can include treatment only if the patient has been seen in person for Initial Consultation.
 Let us know in the message section of the CONTACT FORM if you are seeking a second opinion phone consultation and we will call you to set it up.
 Be sure to include (in the message section) windows of times when you are available to take our call.

 Appointments are Mondays, Tuesdays, and Wednesdays from 8:30 am to 3:30.

 We maintain an active waitlist.
 If you would like a consultation sooner than your appointment, please let us know and we will put you on our cancellation list.
 If you know you cannot make your consultation, please give us as much notice as possible so we can offer the time to someone on our waitlist.

 If you need to cancel your appointment, we ask that you do so at least one week prior to your appointment.
 (Dr. Salt reviews your medical records and Patient Intake Form one week before your appointment, taking quite a bit of time to do so.)
-After a late cancellation or “no-showing,” we will probably not reschedule you, unless we determine there is an impressive reason for doing so.
+After a late cancellation or “no-show,” we will probably not reschedule you, unless we determine there is an impressive reason for doing so.

 Please note that our office does not handle medical emergencies.
 If you are having a medical emergency, you should call 911, visit the nearest emergency department, or call your primary care physician.